ETH price needs solid breakout above $1,850 to challenge $2K

 - A slight solid breakout could spike the price towards $1,880 and $1,900.

-- ETH hits a daily high of $1,878 to gain a negative percentage gain of 0.3.
+- ETH hits a daily high of $1,878 to acquire a negative percentage gain of 0.3%.

 ETH Price Prediction: General price overview